alabiibrahim/Financial-Analysis/README.md

 ## Stages
 - Load data to Power Query, Standardize data-types and remove duplicates.
-- Create a 'calendar' table and toggle button to view across 3 pillars of business.
-(Quantity, Sales and Gross Profit).
+- Create a custom 'slicer' as a toggle button to view across 2 pillars of business.
+(Good and Bad Loans), and to return "All" if slicer is cleared.
-- Data modeling.
-Create DAX measures.
+- Wrote DAX measures to calculate for Dynamic report.

 ## Chart types and Why?